 Address: 20 N. Upper Wacker Dr.

-The Ford Center/Oriental Theatre has played host to the hit musical "Wicked" as well as a number of successful Broadway shows and stars like the Three Stooges, Judy Garland, Al Jolson, Stepin Fetchit, Sophie Tucker, George Burns and Gracie Allen, Cab Calloway, Duke Ellington, Stevie Wonder, Gladys Knight and the Pips and Little Richard.
+The James M. Nederlander Theatre (formerly the Oriental Theater and the Ford Center for the Performing Arts) has played host to the hit musical "Wicked" as well as a number of successful Broadway shows and stars like the Three Stooges, Judy Garland, Al Jolson, Stepin Fetchit, Sophie Tucker, George Burns and Gracie Allen, Cab Calloway, Duke Ellington, Stevie Wonder, Gladys Knight and the Pips and Little Richard.
 The theater originally opened in 1926, only to fall into disrepair in the 1970s, closing in 1981.
 It reopened in 1998 to much fanfare and has been playing to sold-out shows ever since.
+It was renamed the James M. Nederlander Theatre in 2019.

 Address: 24 W. Randolph St.